 The 3D-Bioplotter Starter Series is designed for research groups new to the field of tissue engineering with few requirements in parallel material processing and automation.
 It consists of the same basic hardware and software as the other two 3D-Bioplotter models, but lacks modular capability and platform temperature control.
 The 3D-Bioplotter Starter Series comes with 2 fixed high-temperature heads.

 The 3D-Bioplotter® Developer Series is designed for research groups new to the field of tissue engineering, as well as for specialized use, where limited capability may still meet requirements.
-It consists of the same basic hardware and software as the Manufacturer Series with reduced park position functionality.
+It consists of the same basic hardware and software as the Manufacturer Series but with reduced park position functionality.
+It is still capable of using multiple modular head types and an optional heated platform.

 The 3D-Bioplotter Manufacturer Series was designed as a tool for advanced tissue engineering and also for use in a production environment.
 It is the most versatile and advanced of the 3D-Bioplotter options and is capable of utilizing up to 5 materials in a build as well as UV curing capabilities and both heated and cooled platform options.